tenesami/ruby_cli_project/Note.md

     - county celebrated
     - name of the holiday
-4. Ask user to press y to continue or any key to exit. if user press y it desplay the mene agin if user desplay any other key it exit the program by saying thank you for using this cli project
+4. Ask user to press y to continue or any key to exit. if user press y it desplay the mene agin if user hit any other key exit the program by saying thank you for using this cli project

 This cli Prject uses apiKey and hides the apiKey